SrBeboIOET/pruebas/README.md

 ```bash
 git commit -m "test: Add unit tests for new features."
 ```
+This commit adds tests but doesn't affect the version.
+It helps in ensuring code quality through tests.

 Following this example workflow, you can see how the version increments based on the nature of the commits and the presence of breaking changes.